somewherewarm/woocommerce-product-bundles-min-max-items/readme.txt

 == Description ==

-Want to use WooCommerce to sell personalized cases of wine?
-Boxes of cupcakes?
-T-shirts by the dozen?

-This plugin adds [pick-and-mix functionality](https://docs.woocommerce.com/document/bundles/bundles-use-case-pick-and-mix/) to the official [WooCommerce Product Bundles](https://woocommerce.com/products/product-bundles/) extension.

-Use it to control the minimum or maximum quantity of products that customers must choose in order to purchase a Product Bundle.
+**Product Bundles - Min/Max Items** has been rolled into [WooCommerce Product Bundles](https://woocommerce.com/products/product-bundles/).
+If you have updated to Product Bundles version 6.4.0 or newer, you don't need this plugin!

-**Important**: This plugin requires the official [WooCommerce Product Bundles](https://woocommerce.com/products/product-bundles/) extension.
-Before installing this plugin, please ensure that you are running the latest versions of both **WooCommerce** and **WooCommerce Product Bundles**.
+**Important**: This plugin is a free add-on for the official [WooCommerce Product Bundles](https://woocommerce.com/products/product-bundles/) extension.
+It was created to validate and refine a feature that is now included with Product Bundles.

 == Documentation ==